 Surgery is commonly used when the cancer is confined to the cervix.
-Radiotherapy may be used after surgery if the doctor believes there may still be cancer cells inside the body.
+Radiotherapy may be used after surgery if a doctor believes there may still be cancer cells inside the body.

-Radiotherapy might also be used to reduce the risk of recurrence (cancer coming back).
-If the surgeon wants to shrink the tumor to make it easier to operate, the patient may receive chemotherapy - however, this is not very common.
+Radiotherapy may also be used to reduce the risk of recurrence (cancer coming back).
+If the surgeon wants to shrink the tumor to make it easier to operate, the person may receive chemotherapy although this is not a very common approach.

 In the later stages of cancer, palliative therapy is administered to relieve symptoms and improve quality of life.

 Radiotherapy is commonly used to treat advanced forms of cervical cancer.
 Around 40% of all cancer patients undergo some form of radiotherapy.

 Radiotherapy is also known as radiation therapy, radiation oncology, and XRT.
 It involves the use of beams of high-energy X-rays or particles (radiation) to destroy cancer cells.
 Radiation that is aimed at the pelvic area may cause the following side effects, some of which may not emerge until after the treatment is over: